ZhiyeTang/LogMF/README.md

 PyTorch                   1.10.2
 ```

-The codes runs well with these requirements.
-While the codes are simple, so I believe it will also run well with some higher or lower versions of these packages.
+The code runs well with these requirements.
+While the code is simple, I believe it will also run well with some higher or lower versions of these packages.

 **Usage**